Cambodian court upholds life sentence for critic’s killer

-PHNOM PENH, Cambodia (AP) — Cambodia’s Supreme Court has upheld a life prison term given to a man convicted of murdering a prominent government critic.
+PHNOM PENH, Cambodia (AP) — Cambodia’s Supreme Court on Friday upheld a life prison term given to a man convicted of murdering a prominent government critic.

-The court on Friday rejected the appeal of Oeut Ang for a reduction in his sentence for shooting dead political analyst Kem Ley at a convenience store in the capital Phnom Penh in July 2016.
+The court rejected the appeal of Oeut Ang for a reduction in his sentence for shooting dead political analyst Kem Ley at a convenience store in the capital Phnom Penh in July 2016.

 Oeut Ang had claimed he shot Kem Ley over an alleged loan he failed to pay back.
 But there was widespread speculation the killing was politically motivated because of Kem Ley’s caustic commentaries about Prime Minister Hun Sen and his government in the media.